rowinf/play-java-starter-example/README.md

 - ExampleFilter.java

-  A simple filter that adds a header to every response.
+  A simple filter that adds a header to every response.# play-java-starter-example